What is this Quinoa? How does it look like? What Does Quinoa Taste Like?

 Also, be careful not to add salt to your Quinoa until it has fully cooked, otherwise it won’t absorb water properly.

-If you want to enhance its flavor, substitute water with vegetable broth.
+If you want to enhance its flavour, substitute water with vegetable broth.
 Leave the lid on to net additional moisture when simmering is happening.
 And then allow the Quinoa to rest, still with the lid on.
 This way, your Quinoa will be complete and you can expect tasty Quinoa.

 4. Rinse After Toasting